 SUPPORTED BY the South Tyrolean Artist Association (Südtiroler Künstlerbund)

-Inspired by a chance encounter with a 19thcentury music stand, Something New traces Ang’s attempt to replicate the ornately carved music stand as a glass sculpture, combining traditional and modern techniques of glassmaking.
-In using glass as material, Ang’s sculpture appear less sturdy and more fragile, losing its functionality and becoming an aesthetic object in its own right.
-Ang’s installation connects his interest in labour and traditional craftsmanship to his own conceptual impulses to art making.
-A variety of media, including a video, drawings and photography, illustrated different parts of the lengthy process in realising the glas sculpture.
+Inspired by a chance encounter with a 19thcentury music stand, Something Old, Something New traces Ang’s attempt to replicate the ornately carved music stand as a glass sculpture, combining traditional and modern techniques of glassmaking.
+In using glass as material, Ang’s sculpture gains fragility, losing its functionality and becoming an aesthetic object in its own right, blurring the distinctions between sculpture, ornament, design and functional object.
+The „translation“ of materiality causes a shift in perception of the music stand and its usages.
+Ang’s installation links his interest in labour and traditional craftsmanship to his own conceptual impulses to art making.
+A variety of media, including a video, drawings and photography illustrate different steps in the sculpture's complex making process.

 Song Ming Ang (b.
 1980 Singapore) focuses on music as a subject in his art practice.
-His work is often processoriented, and made from the overlappingperspectives of an artist, fan, and amateur.
+His work is often processoriented, playing with overlapping perspectives of artist, fan, and amateur.
 For his work Backwards Bach (2013), Ang learnt and performed a Bach prelude backwards as an untrained harpsichordist.
 In Parts and Labour (2012), he apprenticed at a piano workshop over four months to restore a disused piano.
 Ang holds an MA in Aural & Visual Cultures from Goldsmiths College (London).
 He has presented works with Künstlerhaus Bethanien (Berlin), Museum of Contemporary Art (Sydney), Haus der Kulturen der Welt (Berlin), Witte de With (Rotterdam), and Spring Workshop (Hong Kong).

 The filmic works by Ernst Rechenmacher mark the initial point of our project.
-Rechenmacher was born 1906 in Merano and died 1966 in Frankfurt on the Main; since 1945 he has been known as Ernesto Remani.
-Today, despite or perhaps because of his problematic biography, the director and producer has sunk into almost complete oblivion.
-In the course of his career, Remani worked for different regimes such as the Nazism-Regime, the Peronism in Argentina and the East Germany (GDR).
-During all his life he had a strong interest in the entertainment film and in particular the melodrama.
+Known as Ernesto Remani since 1945, Rechenmacher was born 1906 in Merano and died 1966 in Frankfurt am Main.
+Today, despite or perhaps because of his controversial biography, the director and producer remains largely forgotten.
+In the course of his career, Remani worked for different regimes such as the Nazi-Regime, the Peronism in Argentina and the GDR in East Germany.
+His life was accompanied by a strong interest in the genre of the entertainment film and in particular the melodrama.

-Special attention is paid to recurring motifs and narrations that emerge in Remanis films, but also to the gaps in the plot which render noticeable the influence of the social context.
-This film analysis follows a visual logic and questions the traditional history, the ways in which its images and documents are set.
-Interviews with experts are complementing the analysis about the artistic and commercial moments of Remanis work.
-We are trying to close the gaps in the filmmaker’s biography and also to expose how fiction and documentation don't mutually exclude each other.
+Special attention is paid to recurring motifs and lines of narrative that emerge, but also to gaps in the plot which reveal pressures of social context.
+Interviews with experts complement the analysis of artistic and commercial moments of Remani's work.
+While trying to close the voids in the filmmaker’s biography, we also seek to expose how fiction and documentation don't mutually exclude each other.

-The aim is to highlight the potential of historical representation on television, which is undoubtedly a dominant image medium and thus also an evident agent of popular historical display.
-By doing so we hope to communicate a critical and self-reflexive understanding of history.
-The work with and on images is also an alternative way to written discourse and the linear history telling.
+The aim is to highlight the potential of historical representation in television, which was and is unquestionably a dominant image-medium and thus also an evident agent of popular historical display.
+By focusing on the specific qualities of these images, we hope to communicate a critical and self-reflexive understanding of history, as well as providing alternatives to written discourse and linear forms of narratives.